UCF Computer Science Senior Design

 - If the proposal is accepted, the company will be invited to appear in class and deliver a 15-minute pitch of their project to the student teams (not all proposals may be selected).

-- If selected by a student team, the company will provide limited guidance and mentoring to the student teams as they work to solve the challenge over the course of two semesters.
+- If selected by a student team, the company will provide limited guidance and mentoring to the student teams as they work to solve the challenge over two semesters consisting of two courses.

 During the first semester, students choose their projects and carry out the design of the project (determining objectives, tasks, task assignment to group members, programming language and technology determination, researching and solving design problems, documenting related and prior work, etc.).